 What is Speakeasy?

 Speakeasy integrates into CI/CD pipelines via GitHub Actions, triggering SDK updates whenever your API definition changes.
-This treats SDK creation as a standard step in the release process rather than a manual chore, keeping generated code in sync with your API.
+This treats SDK creation as a standard step in the release process instead of a manual chore, keeping generated code in sync with your API.

 What is Fern?